-Packaging workspaces, and crates not published on crates.io
+Packaging workspaces, crates not published on crates.io, and projects being partly written in Rust

 Certain projects pack tens of internal crates in a workspace.
 Some of them still publish on crates.io, but it's quite a hassle to package them one by one with the single crate process, not to mention maintaining them in sync later; some don't, often seen in projects that build programs - these internal crates see no use outside.